antulik/pagelet_rails/README.md

 There will be one request per group.
 Missing value is considered a separate group as well.

+## All possible advantages of this gem's approach

+This is a list of all advantages that would be made possible by using this gem's approach of abstraction and decomposition.
+Note: not all features are implemented yet.

+- Ability to use HTTP public cache for fragment caching
+- Easier fragment caching on the server
+- Batch Ajax requests
+- Custom loading placeholders
+- Progressive rendering of the page
+- Partial page updates
+- "Super smart caching"
+- Delay render below the fold
+- Simplified development and testing
+- Minimum DSL or new syntax
+- Asset dependencies
+- Parallel rendering
+- Take advantage of HTTP2 features

 ## Todo

 * delay load of not visible pagelets (aka. below the fold)